ethersphere/bee-js-docs/docs/user-documentation/pss.md

   </TabItem>
 </Tabs>

-Optionally, if you want to encrypt the message, you may provide the recipient's PSS public key.
+If you want to encrypt the message, you may provide the recipient's PSS public key.

 <Tabs
   groupId="lang_preferrence"